Last Updated on September 25, 2023

 Most of the My Son temples were dedicated to the Hindu God Shiva, who is believed to have founded the Champa kingdom.
 As the Cham became Buddhist during the 9th century, Buddhist influence is noticeable over some of the carvings and sculptures.
 The 10th century shows a regain of Hinduism faith and marks an intensive expansion period for My Son.

 Unfortunately, wars with the neighboring countries in the 11th century destroyed a good part of the site.
 It was restored to some extent, some temples were added, and rich presents were offered by the kings.
 No information is available after the 13th century, no documentation regarding offerings or construction work was found.

-Rediscovered and restored in the 19th century, the ruins had been divided into 8 groups scattered along the way.
+Rediscovered and restored in the 19th century, the My Son ruins had been divided into 8 groups scattered along the way.

-Because it has been build through 9 centuries, different types of architecture are noticeable as the evolution of Cham art evolved over the years.
+Because My Son Sanctuary has been build through 9 centuries, different types of architecture are noticeable as the evolution of Cham art evolved over the years.
 All the buildings are made of red brick, typical of the Cham construction style, and Indian influence is present.

 The carvings represent mostly animals, plants, and magical beings.
 Each has a signification for the Hindus, for example, elephants are a symbol of longevity and the lotus flower of beauty, prosperity, and fertility.
 The carvings in Hindu and Buddhist temples also usually tend to depict a traditional story.

 The sculptures represent gods and spirits/supernatural beings.
 Some of the tools used for the ceremonies are being kept around the site or inside some of the temples.

 Even if most of it is in ruin, you will still get a good sense of what it looked like at its peak.
 Restauration work is still going on.

 How to get to My Son Sanctuary in Vietnam